tony-kuo/eagle/README.md

 `eagle-rc --ngi -o out --ref1=ref1.fa --ref2=ref2.fa --bam1=align1.bam --bam2=align2.bam > classified_reads.1vs2.list`

+Note: This does not have the advantage of the default usage where explicit genotype information is used in the form of variants.
+For example a read did not map to ref2 due to divergence between sample and reference.
+However, we could still evaluate this in the default usage by considering the explicit genotype difference between ref1 and ref2, with ref1 as the reference where the read was mappable.
+The evaluation showed that the read was more likely to be ref2 genotype despite being mappable only in ref1, in which case we designated this read as unknown UNK.
+This case has been observed to truly happen in our benchmarks where the truth being the read is derived from ref2 is known.
+Using --ngi in this case would give a false ref1 classification.

 ### Program Parameters (specific to no genotype information mode --ngi)

 **--ref1**  [FILE] Reference genome 1 fasta file